 Major cities have a special vibe that makes them unique, and Bogota is definitely one of those.
 There is a huge amount to do here; I highly recommend going on the graffiti tour and doing a day trip to explore the truly spectacular Salt Cathedral in Zipaquira.

-If you love museums, like I do, then the Gold Museum (Museo del Oro) is a must.
-After that, Zona Rosa is a great place to go for drinks in the evening.
+If you love museums, like I do, then the Gold Museum (Museo del Oro) and Museo Nacional (National Museum) is a must.
+After that, Zona Rosa or La Candelaria are great places to go for drinks in the evening.

 Photo: @Lauramcblonde